 This article addresses those questions.
-We will also explore the ‘standards’ of the genre, equipment, and the history of street photography.
+We will also explore the ‘standards’ of the genre and its history.

-Whatever it is, it’s a moment in time that’s either captured or gone.
+Whatever it is, it’s a moment in time that is either captured or gone.

 Despite the name, street photography is not confined to the ‘street.’
 It is (usually) candid photography in a public place.
-Sometimes, that place has taken the form of people enjoying a meal in a favorite restaurant, visiting the zoo, or attending a free street performance.
+Sometimes, that place might be a favorite restaurant where people are enjoying a meal.
+Maybe it’s visiting the zoo, or attending a free street performance.

 What is the Draw?